Update October 2017

 With verge management we have to be mindful of nesting birds but this is being undertaken in the main villages and we will monitor growth over the summer.

-Weed spraying will take place over the next few weeks and will be concentrated on pavements.
+The first round of weed spraying took place in July with most people welcoming our contractor, they will be sprayed again in Sept/Oct this year and the parish council will monitor the results.
 We are only able to spray public roads and a list of those roads due to be sprayed can be viewed via the link below:-

 Gwithian Toilets – Sign Cleaning – Verge Management – Weed Control